isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------------

 This global parameter was added in version 2.5.8 to mirror a feature that was previously available in ISC DHCP.
-When the ``stash-agent-option`` parameter is ``true``, the server records the relay agent information options sent during the client's initial DHCPREQUEST message (when the client was in the SELECTING state) and behaves as if those options are included in all
+When the ``stash-agent-options`` parameter is ``true``, the server records the relay agent information options sent during the client's initial DHCPREQUEST message (when the client was in the SELECTING state) and behaves as if those options are included in all